The Difference Between Runners and Non-Runners

 Non-Runners: Sleep until appropriate, wake up, get ready for work, and arrive to work on time.
 Spend work time doing work, get lunch, or relax, and eat packed lunch.
 Leave at the appropriate time, do an hour of exercise for overall health, or whatever, come home.
 Eat dinner, relax and go to bed.

 Runners: Runners look forward to the weekend too!
-It’s either race weekend or long run weekend!
+It’s either race weekend or a long run weekend!
 Either way, we are waking up earlier than a weekday.
-We spend Friday night cuddled up in PJs, watching a movie and in bed sleeping before 9.
+We spend Friday night cuddled up in PJs, watching a movie, and in bed sleeping before 9.